DominicMuckzZ/Twitch-Bot-Interface/README.md

 These can be adjusted whilst the bot is connected but will not affect the bot's ability to connect until the next attempt to start a connection
 The settings for the bot and commands save upon exit of the application and will be remembered for the next use.

 ## Current Limitations:
-* Moderators have to be entered manually into the code.
 * There is no built in API access which would allow live data to be retrieved from Twitch
 * Only one bot "profile" is available and so values must be changed if it is to be used on another channel.
 * Duplicate command names can not be in use, therefore you are unable to have two commands that share the name "!so" and have two different outputs based on this.
   * In future updates this may be changed to have the Callable Commands work off a listed system instead of a dictionary, this would allow multiple commands to be used, ones that pertain to the viewers user level to be prioritised and an output be based off these criteria.
+* A moderator will not be immediately recognised when they come into chat.

 ### New Updates:
-None
+The list of moderators is dynamic and is received through Twitch